kpister/bamboozled_panda/README.md

 Panda Pay takes:

                 1% + 2.9% + 30c per donation from credit/debit card donations
-                1% + 25c        per donation from ACH donations, but to get this we need to talk to them more
+                1% + 25c        per donation from ACH donations, but to get this you need to talk to them personally